• Home

 The night sky is a valuable and vulnerable public natural heritage, scenic, ecological, educational, and cultural resource, and merits conservation and protection for every one of us, our children, and generations to follow.

 Washington State Parks has no true appreciation for observational astronomy.
 Nor does the City of Goldendale or Klickitat County.
-This has resulted in the Goldendale Observatory becoming mostly a science entertainment facility whose main purpose is generating Discover Pass sales and tourism for the benefit of Washington State Park's local political/business interest "partners."
+This has resulted in the Goldendale Observatory becoming a soft-science "amusement park" whose main purpose is generating Discover Pass sales and tourism revenue for the benefit of Washington State Park's local political/business interest "partners."

-Washington State Parks desire to placate these political and business interests has led to its opposition to sincere night sky conservation education and advocacy, and the ongoing failure of regulatory protections, which is antithetical to genuine observational astronomy purposes, and
+Washington State Parks desire to placate these local anti-regulation interests has led to its opposition to sincere night sky conservation education and advocacy, and the ongoing failure of long existing local night sky protection regulations specifically adopted for the Goldendale Observatory historic telescope's benefit.
+This is antithetical to genuine observational astronomy purposes, and incompatible with any International Dark Sky Place status.

 Because of this, Washington State Parks is no longer a "good fit" for a publicly owned observatory which depends on public awareness, education, and advocacy for the protection and stewardship of its valuable and vulnerable night sky natural resource.